Top Gear: Vietnam Special: Third leg & fourth leg: Nha Trang to Hội An; Hội An to Huế

 Prior to starting off, Hammond was presented a gift by Clarkson in the form of a scale model of a Spanish galleon, which he had to transport on the back of his Minsk.
 All three set off from Nha Trang without issues, and found themselves passing through Tuy Hòa, Qui Nhơn, Quảng Ngãi, and Tam Kỳ without incident, eventually arriving in Hội An, which Clarkson described as Vietnam's version of Savile Row.
-Opting to purchase themselves some smart new clothes, the group managed purchase new, cheap, bespoke clothes, and had to stay for the day in the area while they were being made.
+Opting to purchase themselves some smart new clothes, the group managed purchase new clothes (which they compared to smoking jackets and 1960s-era mod coats) and had to stay for the day in the area while they were being made.
 While Clarkson took this opportunity to relax at a hotel, his colleagues went to ride their bikes at the nearby beach, where Hammond met with a local deaf-mute veteran who explained to him via sand drawings about his experience in the Vietnam War and how feelings about the war were still rife.
 After accidentally submerging his bike in sea water, Hammond was forced to spend the night repairing it.

-Prior to setting off for Huế in their new clothing, Hammond and Clarkson visited a local marble sculptor to buy May a gift – a small but very heavy statue of a ballet dancer.
-(Later named Darcey by May.)
-Once this was done, all three began making their way towards their next destination, with their route taking them via the scenic sights laid out along the Hải Vân Mountain Pass, where Clarkson began to finally enjoy his Vespa.
+Prior to setting off for Huế in their new clothing, Hammond and Clarkson visited a local marble sculptor to buy May a gift – a small but very heavy statue of a ballet dancer (later named "Darcey" by May).
+Once this was done, all three began making their way towards their next destination, with their route taking them via the scenic sights laid out along the Hải Vân Pass, where Clarkson began to finally enjoy his Vespa.
 Halfway along the pass, Clarkson soon found himself receiving a bulky painting from his colleagues to carry on his scooter.
 Eventually, the trio reached Huế, whereupon Hammond spent his time within the group's hotel, fixing the model ship of his, after he had damaged it since he got it at Nha Trang, unaware that his colleagues were spray painting his bike pink and even roping in local restaurant staff to help them.